oracle-devrel/technology-engineering/data-platform/data-development/apex/oci-service-rest-apis/README.md

 Hopefully, this will simplfy your project implementations as you work with these services.

+The first set of samples will provide REST Data Sources for the OCI Document Understanding and Vision services.

 # Table of Contents

 1. [Team Publications](#team-publications)